deleomike/ArchivedProjectsMonoRepo/README.md

 Welcome to my archive repo, whether this is me in the future or someone who came across this repo; *Welcome*.

-This Monorepo is for many of my C++ projects from back in College.
+This Monorepo is for many of my random projects.

 They are not all notable, some are tutorials/small class assignments or notes on how to do things in C++/Java/Python.